No Medical Exam Term Life Insurance

 Insurance companies have noticed.
 Today, you can shop for a term life policy without a medical exam online.
 Same type of coverage, different application process.
 Sounds perfect, right?

-How Does No-Exam Term Life Insurance Work?
+How Does No-Exam Term Life Insurance (Term Life Insurance No Medical Exam) Work?

 For fully-underwritten policies (term life with a medical exam), you may have to complete questionnaires, provide physician’s statements, undergo a medical exam, and lab tests.
 These extra measures may seem tedious, but these policies often tend to be the most affordable.